UsabilityEngineering/ux-journal-StevenThao21/j01/README.md

 The step-by-step setup process:
 1. Connect the HDMI cable to the HDMI port
 2. Plug the power cable into the power port
-3. Ensure that power cable is connected to an outlet
+3. Ensure that the power cable is connected to an outlet

 ![IMG_9356](https://github.com/user-attachments/assets/3099ff3a-7e21-4557-8826-2dbc9b5a49a7)